idaholab/moose/modules/stochastic_tools/doc/content/source/samplers/AISActiveLearning.md

 prediction quality is good, we simply move onto a new input sample.
 Otherwise, we call the full model for which the GP prediction quality is bad and re-train the GP for improved future predictive performance.

-## Interaction between `AdaptiveImportanceSamplerActiveLearning`, `ActiveLearningGPDecision`, and `AdaptiveMonteCarloDecision`
+## Interaction between `AISActiveLearning`, `ActiveLearningGPDecision`, and `AdaptiveMonteCarloDecision`

-Active learning in AIS primarily relies on three objects: `AdaptiveImportanceSamplerActiveLearning`, [ActiveLearningGPDecision](ActiveLearningGPDecision.md), and [AdaptiveMonteCarloDecision](AdaptiveMonteCarloDecision.md).
+Active learning in AIS primarily relies on three objects: `AISActiveLearning`, [ActiveLearningGPDecision](ActiveLearningGPDecision.md), and [AdaptiveMonteCarloDecision](AdaptiveMonteCarloDecision.md).
 The interaction between these objects is presented in [!ref](alais_sch) and is further discussed below.

 !media ActiveLearning_consolidated.svg style=width:75%; id=alais_sch caption=Schematic of active learning in Adaptive Importance Sampling.
-The interaction between the three objects, `AdaptiveImportanceSamplerActiveLearning`, `ActiveLearningGPDecision`, and `AdaptiveMonteCarloDecision`, is presented.
+The interaction between the three objects, `AISActiveLearning`, `ActiveLearningGPDecision`, and `AdaptiveMonteCarloDecision`, is presented.

 The interaction between these three objects is straightforward to understand.
-Once the GP is trained, `AdaptiveImportanceSamplerActiveLearning` proposes a new input sample, either using MCMC or Monte Carlo.
+Once the GP is trained, `AISActiveLearning` proposes a new input sample, either using MCMC or Monte Carlo.
 By default, [ActiveLearningGPDecision](ActiveLearningGPDecision.md) uses a GP to predict the model output and also assesses the prediction quality.
 If the GP prediction is good, [AdaptiveMonteCarloDecision](AdaptiveMonteCarloDecision.md) then makes the decision to accept or reject the proposed input sample.
 If the GP prediction is bad, the full model